< Back

 Sample Image

 24. Now we'll have to do the same to transition from the Explore-Bridge clip to the Combat-Bridge one.
-Create a destination region fitting the Combat-Bridge clip and copy one of the previous transition regions.
-This way we'll be copying the Transition Timeline too.
-We just need to change the destination for the copied Transition Region.
+Create a destination region fitting the Combat-Bridge clip and name it Combat Bridge.

 Sample Image